Table of Contents

 Diagnosis of Zollinger-Ellison Syndrome

-- Abdominal ultrasound and magnetic resonance images can also be used; however, they have lower sensitivity than somatostatin receptor scintigraphy and CT scans.
+- Abdominal ultrasound and magnetic resonance images also can be used; however, they have lower sensitivity than somatostatin receptor scintigraphy and CT scans.

 Management of Zollinger-Ellison Syndrome

 The main therapy is surgical removal of the tumor.
 However, medical treatment is used first to control gastric acid hypersecretion.
 Once that is controlled, imaging studies help determine the size and location of the tumor so that it may be resected surgically.

 Proton pump inhibitors are the main medications used to control gastric acid hypersecretion.
 Histamine 2 receptor blockers also can be used; however, proton pump inhibitors are superior.
 Interferon, octreotide, and chemotherapy may be used in the management of patients with metastatic disease.
 Hepatic metastasis may be treated by liver transplantation.

 The main treatment for a tumor in Zollinger-Ellison syndrome is surgical resection, especially in patients with no surgical contraindications and no metastasis.
 Surgical resection decreases the risk of hepatic metastasis.